Early-voting surge scrambles Election Day expectations as some states gallop toward 2016 turnout levels - The Boston Globe

 Black voters have turned out in large numbers in key states such as Georgia and North Carolina, citing the need to cast ballots at the first possible opportunity.

+'My people fought for the right to vote': With a surge of emotion, Black Americans rush to the polls

-New voters have also turned out at a remarkable rate: As of Monday, voters who did not participate in 2016 accounted for 25.6 percent of early ballots cast nationally, according to a TargetSmart analysis.
+New voters have also turned out at a remarkable rate: As of Monday, voters who did not participate in 2016 accounted for 25.6% of early ballots cast nationally, according to a TargetSmart analysis.

 Advertisement